DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * Examples

 Python basics
-* Calculations, assignments, comments, strings and quotes, slicing, lists, built-in functions (print, type), objects and methods, tab completion, defining your own functions
+* Calculations, assignments, comments, strings and quotes, lists, built-in functions (print, type), objects and methods, tab completion, getting help

 If you'd like to do more of this on your own:
 * Work your way through the [Codecademy](https://www.codecademy.com/tracks/python) course.
 You can stop when you get to Advanced Topics.
 * Read the Python Fundamentals chapters of our [Data Bootcamp book](https://www.gitbook.com/book/davebackus/test/details).
-* Read Mevan's [wonderful guide](https://medium.com/keep-learning-keep-growing/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7) "to the types of misconceptions and anxieties that people like me -- people newly learning to code -- may have."
+* Read Mevan's [wonderful guide](https://medium.com/keep-learning-keep-growing/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7) "to the misconceptions and anxieties that people like me -- people newly learning to code -- may have."

 **Data and graphics**